DisnakeDev/disnake/docs/api/messages.rst

 .. class:: MessageReferenceType

     Specifies the type of :class:`MessageReference`.
-This is used to denote if a message is normal or not (e.g replying or forwarding).
+This can be used to determine if a message is e.g. a reply or a forwarded message.

     .. versionadded:: 2.10